GoInterject/GoInterject.github.io/wGetStarted/L-Create-InventoryFixed.md

 ![](/images/L-Create-InventoryFix/20.png)
 <br>

-**Step 6** Save the file, and [ Update the report library ](/wGetStarted/L-Create-UpdatingReportLibrary.html) with the new file
+**Step 5** Save the file, and [ Update the report library ](/wGetStarted/L-Create-UpdatingReportLibrary.html) with the new file

 ![](/images/L-Create-InventoryFix/21.png)
 <br>

-**Step 8** Close and reopen the file through the Report Library, and Excel will auto-pull the report
+**Step 6** Close and reopen the file through the Report Library, and Excel will auto-pull the report

 ![](/images/L-Create-InventoryFix/15.png)
 <br>

+For a full guide using a different report, refer to the [ Run on Open Lab ](/wGetStarted/L-Create-RunOnOpen.html)